Sewers are always coming up with new ways to store their embroidery floss.

 Drill and small drill bit or cylinder file.

 Please read all instructions before beginning.

-- Save the ‘Rose’ design to your computer or print directly from the file.
+- Save the ‘Rose’ pdf file to your computer or print directly from the file.

 - Print the document onto a piece of matt photo paper.